 Suicide PreventionPromoting suicide awareness and providing powerful education and prevention services for Alaska Native communities

 Suicide has had a devastating impact on people, families and communities across Alaska.
 This is especially painful in rural Alaska, where our people and regions are so closely connected.
-The ANTHC Suicide Prevention Program fights suicide by providing all Alaskans with access to suicide awareness, prevention and education tools.
+The ANTHC Suicide Prevention Program fights suicide by providing Tribal partners with access to suicide awareness, prevention and education tools.

 The ANTHC Suicide Prevention Program collaborates with community partners and Tribal health organizations within the Alaska Native Tribal Health System to provide evidence-based education and training about suicide prevention, intervention and post-vention.

 The ANTHC Suicide Prevention program is not a crisis intervention.
-If you or someone you know is in crisis or having thoughts of suicide, please talk to someone you trust, call 911 or call the Alaska Careline at 1-877-266-4357 or text HELLO to the crisis text line at 741741.
+If you or someone you know is in crisis or having thoughts of suicide, please talk to someone you trust, call 911 or call the Alaska Careline at 1-877-266-4357.
 The Alaska Careline Crisis line is here for you 24 hours a day, 365 days a year, and your calls and texts are free and completely confidential.
+Text 4help to 839863 from 3-11 p.m.
+Tuesday through Saturday.
 You can also visit www.carelinealaska.com.

 ANTHC does not provide clinical behavioral health services.
 For clinical services, please contact Southcentral Foundation’s Denaa Yeets’ Program at (907) 729-5260 or 1-800-478-3343.